Lion incense holder by Rakusai Onishi

 Width: 4.0cm x 6.5cm Height: 7.8cm

---The roar of the sacred beast resides in the palm of your hand, protecting the field--
+--The roar of the sacred beast resides in the palm of your hand, protecting the area--

 1. Overview of the work

-This is a lion-shaped incense container made by the Yatsushiro Onishi Rakusai of Akahada ware in Nara.
-It is about 8cm tall, but has a sturdy build and a charming face, and the gold-painted jewel it holds in its right forelimb gives it an even more refreshing air.
-It is divided into two parts, top and bottom, in the center of the body, and has a practical structure that can hold incense paste and aloeswood pieces inside.
+This lion-shaped incense container was created by Yatsushiro Onishi Rakusai of Akahada ware in Nara.
+At roughly 8cm tall, it fits in the palm of your hand, yet boasts a robust, muscular build and a charming face, and the gold-painted jewel held in its right forelimb exudes a fresh, lively air.
+It is divided into two halves in the center of the body, top and bottom, and has a practical design that allows for the storage of kneaded incense and aloeswood fragments inside.

 2. Form and design